 Following your doctor’s guidance is crucial to the recovery process following a hair transplant.
 Here are some of the instructions you are likely to be given:

-• Washing your hair – you won’t wash your hair for the first few days after your hair transplant.
-After four days, you can use a special shampoo to wash the operated areas of your scalp, having a warm shower with moderate pressure.
-You shouldn’t rub your hair dry, but rather, pat it soft gently with a paper towel.
+- Washing your hair – you won’t wash your hair for the first few days after your hair transplant.
+After four days, you can use a mild, clinic-approved shampoo to wash the operated areas of your scalp, having a warm shower with moderate pressure.
+You shouldn’t rub your hair dry; rather, pat it gently with a soft face/paper towel.

 Taking the right vitamins and minerals after a hair transplant can boost growth, as well as the thickness, strength and shine of your hair.
 Vitamins can also help to combat unhealthy hair, such as significant hair loss, dryness, brittleness, slow growth and dull hair.

-Vitamins A, B, C, D and E are all understood to help with hair health, but each vitamin group has its own unique benefits.
+Vitamins A, B, C, D, and E are all known to support hair health, but each vitamin group has its own unique benefits.

 Let’s take a closer look at some of the most beneficial vitamins and minerals to take after a hair transplant.